alphagov/paas-cf/README.md

 > `AWS_ACCESS_KEY_ID` or `AWS_SECRET_ACCESS_KEY` for terraform and `bosh-init`.
 > If not provided, it will use IAM profiles.

-#### Deploy a microbosh with bosh-init from concourse

-Requires run first the deployer pipeline, to provide:
+#### Prerequisites

+To run the following steps you must have these prerequisites:

+ * The `create-deployer` pipeline has been run from a bootstrap concourse.
- * A VPC setup and bucket for the state files.
+ * A VPC is setup and there is a bucket for the state files.
+ * The `fly` command is installed and available
- * A running concourse configured in the CLI
+ * A running concourse configured in the CLI, with target name `$DEPLOY_ENV`

-To execute it:
+#### Pipelines: create-microbosh and destroy-microbosh

+To setup the pipeline `create-microbosh`:

 ```
-# Optionally pass the current branch for the git resources
-export BRANCH=$(git rev-parse --abbrev-ref HEAD)

 export FLY_TARGET=$DEPLOY_ENV
 ./concourse/scripts/create-microbosh.sh <environment_name>
 ```